5000, Clinical Guidelines

 • Menstrual history, including last normal menstrual period

-• Pertinent sexual behavior history, including family planning practices (i.e., contraceptive use – past and current), number of partners, gender of sexual partners, last sexual encounter and sexual abuse
+• Pertinent sexual behavior history, including family planning practices such as past and current birth control use, number of partners, sex of of sexual partners, last sexual encounter and sexual abuse

 • Obstetrical history